 Perkins founded and directed the interdisciplinary Center for Community Studies (CCS) at Vanderbilt from 2004-2008, coordinated its International Communities Work Group, and was a member of the Healthy Communities, Organizational Change, Urban Neighborhoods, and Religion, Spirituality, and Community Work Groups.
-The CCS was inspired in part by the late JR Newbrough’s former center of the same name (and developed similar partnerships with public and nonprofit agencies throughout Nashville), by James G. Kelly’s proposal for a “Woods Hole” of Community Action-Research Centers (and CCS was a magnet for visiting scholars from Australia, Italy, China, South Africa, and throughout the U.S.), by research on the development and use of organized power in community [see network_proposal], and by the Monterey Declaration of Critical Community Psychology.
-The Center was launched at the 2004 Interdisciplinary Community Research Working Conference, cosponsored by Vanderbilt University and the Robert Wood Johnson Foundation, held at Peabody College, and published as a special issue of the American Journal of Community Psychology on Community-based Interdisciplinary Research.
+The CCS was inspired in part by the late JR Newbrough’s former center of the same name (and developed similar partnerships with public and nonprofit agencies throughout Nashville), and by James G. Kelly’s proposal for a “Woods Hole” of Community Action-Research Centers.
+The Center was launched at the 2004 Interdisciplinary Community Research Working Conference held at Peabody College, and published as a special issue of the American Journal of Community Psychology on Community-based Interdisciplinary Research.
 Perkins stepped down as CCS Director in 2008 in order to develop field schools and other international collaborations and the Center closed in 2011.